-Lactic acidosis is when lactic acid builds ups in the bloodstream faster than it can be removed.
+Lactic acidosis is when lactic acid builds up in the bloodstream faster than it can be removed.
 Lactic acid is produced when oxygen levels in the body drop.

 The most common cause of lactic acidosis is intense exercise.
 However, it can also be caused by certain diseases, such as:

 A common medicine used to treat diabetes called metformin can also cause lactic acidosis.
-If you take this medicine, have your electrolyte levels checked 1 - 2 weeks after starting it.
+If you take this medicine, have your electrolyte levels checked 1 to 2 weeks after starting it.

 The main treatment for lactic acidosis is to correct the medical problem that causes the condition.

 Seifter JL.
 Acid-base disorders.
 In: Goldman L, Schafer AI, eds.Goldman's Cecil Medicine

-Updated by: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington.
-Also reviewed by A.D.A.M.
-Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, David R. Eltz, Stephanie Slon, and Nissi Wang.
+Updated by: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.